Overview & History

 Pharmacy & Ambulance Services

 A free pharmacy dispenses government-supplied medicines (though stock-outs have occurred).
 Its ambulance fleet supports emergency transport, though periodic vehicle downtime has been reported.
+See the Sindh Government Qatar Hospital, Karachi page for related service details.

 Challenges & Improvements

-In mid-late 2023, a caretaker government audit highlighted:
+In 2023, a caretaker government audit highlighted:

 - Medicine shortages and undelivered orders